It’s Official: Now We’re Power Systems and i for Business

 By the way, IBM doesn’t like the term “convergence” and has instead opted for the slightly different “unification” as a means of describing the simplification of its product catalog and the rebranding of the OS/400 and i5/OS platform for what is presumably the last time.
 I think the difference is that convergence implies that eventually one platform would go away, while unification implies that some things remain distinct.
 This is obviously a notion IBM wants to dispel.

 According to Ian Jarman, now manager of Power Systems software and formerly the System i product manager, the user group, software vendors, end user, and other people polled by IBM as research behind the branding moves overwhelmingly were behind the name change for the operating system.
 When asked if IBM should have changed the name of the operating system on Power6 iron, 83 percent of those polled said yes.
 What IBM did not share with me is any data about what they thought the name should be.
 It is not clear if customers presented choices or IBM asked their opinions about whatever options it was mulling.
 But Jarman gave some hints.
 “People wanted us to go beyond the traditional OS/400 and i5/OS slash-style contructs and to simplify the name,” Jarman explained.

-If you want to see the official announcement on the IBM Web site, which bills the converged Power Systems as "a major new platform that provides a compelling new choice for companies of all sizes," you can check out the partially updated Web materials here and you can also read a short announcement with some hardware feeds and speeds on the i-enabled Power 520 Power 550 servers and the new Power6-based JS12 blade server at this link.
-(I will cover the hardware announcements separately.)
+If you want to see the official announcement on the IBM Web site, which bills the converged Power Systems as “a major new platform that provides a compelling new choice for companies of all sizes,” you can check out the partially updated Web materials here and you can also read a short announcement with some hardware feeds and speeds on the i-enabled Power 520 Power 550 servers and the new Power6-based JS12 blade server at this link.
+(I have covered the hardware announcements separately in this issue.)